awesniuk/rohlik_order_prediction/README.md

 * Experiment with different model architectures and hyperparameters.
 * Consider using a more sophisticated meta-model.
 * Implement cross-validation for robust model evaluation.

-This notebook provides a solid foundation for tackling the Rohlik Orders Forecasting Challenge.
-Feel free to adapt and improve upon this solution to achieve even better results!